Yuan-998/yuan-998.github.io/_posts/2023-1-16-Distributed System.md

 ---

 ## Introduction
 The *Ticktock* in the title means the sound from the swing of a pendulum in a clock.
-While *TikTok* stands for the vastly distributed computing system in modern IT industry.
-They two seem to be something irrelevant with each other.
-However, in this blog, I will try to explain the theorical foundation of distributed system starting from physical time.
+Whereas *TikTok* stands for the vastly distributed computing system in modern IT industry.
+They seem to be something irrelevant with each other.
+In this blog, I will provide an way starting from physical time to know the difficulties of implementating a distributed system and to understand the tradeoff among different architectures of distributed system.

 ## Light Cone
 In many articles or slides discussing distributed system, *light cone* is frequently mentioned in order to show that the lack of total order is a fundmental property of the distributed system.
 However, it is often briefly discussed.